 We at Capital Region Water are proud to share your annual Drinking Water Quality Reports summarizing water quality tests.
 The Environmental Protection Agency (EPA) requires all water utilities to produce and distribute water quality reports on an annual basis to help you understand what’s in your water.

 Today Show: Are ‘flushable’ wipes really flushable?
 The Problem: Blockages in the sewer system can lead to costly sewage backups in your home.
 How costly?
 The average cost for a sewage backup cleanup is $2,885.
 Prevent sewer backups for yourself and your neighbors: Can your grease.
 Liquid cooking grease, oils, and fats harden when poured… Read More »

-As a drinking water, wastewater, and stormwater service provider, Capital Region Water’s core purpose is to protect public health.
-In light of the current crisis facing families in Flint, Michigan, Capital Region Water wants you, our customers, to know about our lead prevention and monitoring program.
+As a drinking water, wastewater, and stormwater service provider, Capital Region Water’s core purpose is to protect public health and the environment.
+In light of the ongoing questions and concerns, Capital Region Water wants you, our customers, to know about our lead prevention and monitoring program.
 What were the most recent lead testing results?
 Following its… Read More »

 Capital Region Water’s City Beautiful H2O is a community based campaign to improve the health of our local waterways and green the City of Harrisburg.
 What water issues are we facing?
 Harrisburg is served by a combined sewer system.
 During dry weather and moderate rain events these combined systems carry all of our wastewater and stormwater… Read More »